 Promoting Quality, Affordable Health Care

 Rhode Islanders deserve high-quality, affordable health care.
-The Affordable Care Act expanded access to health insurance for millions of Americans, but there is still working to be done lowering costs and improving results.
+The Affordable Care Act expanded access to health insurance for millions of Americans, but there is still working to be done to lower costs and improve results.
 I work to protect and strengthen Medicare and Medicaid to ensure the benefits Rhode Islanders count on will be there when they need them.

 Passage of the Affordable Care Act marked a watershed moment for improving access to health care.
 I will continue to oppose cynical attempts to repeal or weaken this landmark legislation and work to help more Americans get secure, reliable coverage.
 Here are some of the ways that the Affordable Care Act is working for Rhode Island:

 - More Rhode Islanders than ever are benefiting from quality, affordable health insurance coverage.
-Since 2012, the uninsured rate in Rhode Island has dropped from 11 percent to a record low of 5 percent.
+Since 2012, the uninsured rate in Rhode Island has dropped from 11 percent to below 5 percent, a record low.

 - Thanks to the Affordable Care Act, insurance companies can no longer deny coverage because of preexisting conditions, limit the amount of care patients receive in a year, or charge women higher premiums than men for the same health coverage.

 - Rhode Island's state-based health insurance exchange, HealthSource RI, allows Rhode Islanders to shop for affordable health insurance coverage that best meets their needs.
-In 2015, the Affordable Care Act reduced or eliminated premiums for 88 percent of HealthSource RI customers.
-You can find more information about enrolling in coverage through HealthSource RI here or see below.
+In 2016, the Affordable Care Act reduced or eliminated premiums for 83 percent of HealthSource RI customers.
+You can find more information about enrolling in coverage through HealthSource RI here.

 For generations, we have made a promise to American workers that they will be able to count on Medicare to relieve the financial burdens of health care in their retirement years.
 To protect this promise, I'm fighting for reforms to Medicare that would bring down costs and improve care, while protecting benefits for our seniors.